“Those who seek adventure often

-Ayana awoke the next morning feeling refreshed.
-She was in her palace bedroom.
-It was a large spacious room with an elegant queen sized bed.
+Anika awoke the next morning refreshed.
+She glanced around her palace bedroom.
+It was a large spacious room with an elegant queen-sized bed.
 Bright red curtains draped the expansive windows.
-It had a large cherry wood chest of drawers with an ornate mirror.
-The morning sun spilled in to the room, painting her face in soft light.
+It had a large cherry wood chest of drawers with an ornate mirror across from her bed.
+The morning sun spilled in to the room and painted her face in a soft light.

-Queen Esmir had agreed to let the young dragon go on her first journey, leaving the kingdom.
+Queen Esmir had agreed to let the young dragon go on her first journey.
+She could leave the kingdom.
 Her sisters would stay behind to watch Prince Reu while she was away.
-It was going be a short journey to Mika’s cave to gather herbs and spices for potion making.
+It was going be a short trek to Mika’s cave to gather herbs and spices for potion making.
 It was just outside the border of Lenagard.

-Either way Ayana was excited at the prospect of leaving the village.
+Either way Anika was excited at the prospect of leaving the village.
 The last time she left the village she was younger than Atron.
-She straightened herself up and combed her long curly hair with a cherry blossom comb, tossing it into an up-do that hid her red streaks.
+She straightened herself up and combed her long curly hair with a cherry blossom comb, then tossed it into an up-do that hid her red streaks.
 She pulled the hood back over her hair.
 Satisfied with this look, she turned, grabbed her bow and slung her quiver of arrows on to her back.
-She found her traveling pack filled with food and supplies that she had packed the night before.
-Once she was sure she had everything, she ran out of her room toward the throne-room.
+She found her travel pack filled with food and supplies she had packed the night before.
+Once she was sure she had everything, she ran out of her room and toward the throne-room.

-Upon entering the throne-room, she saw an elven man in leather traveling armor.
+When she entered the throne-room, she saw an elven man in leather travel armor.
 It was the brown armor of Lenagard.
 Her heart skipped a beat and her eyes widened with shock and joy.
 She recognized him despite it having been so long since she had seen him.
-Ayana longed to run up to hug him but she stopped herself.
+Anika longed to run up and hug him, but she stopped herself.

-It was her guardian, Tarnink, and he was carrying his trademark moss green jacket on his left arm.
-He was holding a brown leather helmet in his right arm and talked in a hushed voice with the queen.
-He turned toward Ayana with a faint trace of a smile.
+It was her guardian, Tarnink, and he carried his trademark moss green jacket on his left arm.
+He held a brown leather helmet in his right arm and talked in a hushed voice with the queen.
+He turned toward Anika with a faint trace of a smile.
 She gave a nervous grin back feeling as if she was in trouble.

-“Well, hello my dear Ayana,” Tarnink beamed, “My, how quickly you have grown; I have not seen you in quite some time.
+“Well, hello my dear Anika,” Tarnink beamed, “My, how quickly you have grown; I have not seen you in quite some time.
 You need company for your journey, I wish to join you.
-I do hope this suits you?”
+I hope this suits you?”

-“Tarnink, I am pleased to see you, sir.
+“Tarnink, pleased to see you, sir.
 May I ask why I need an escort?
 It would be better to stay here and protect the kingdom.
-I can see to myself, I am just going to go out on a short journey to Sorg’s Cavern.
-I already know the way there and back,” Ayana stated.
+I can see to myself, I am just going out on a short journey to Sorg’s Cavern.
+I already know the way there and back,” Anika stated.

-The feeling of unease in Ayana’s stomach was vindicated.
-This did not sound good, Ayana looked to the queen.
+The unease in Anika’s stomach was vindicated.
+This did not sound good, she looked to the queen.
 Queen Esmir eased to her feet, her long brown hair flowing away from her face as she lifted her head.
 Her cheeks were prominent making her stand out even amongst the elves and her eyes were a turquoise blue.
 She glided down the throne’s staircase.
 Each step made her seem to float instead of walk.
-Her arched eyes searched Ayana’s own before she spoke.
+Her arched eyes searched Anika’s own before she spoke.

 “Tarnink has come with splendid news from the council.
 We have been waiting for this day, the day we would send you to the Dragon Master, Wong, leader of the Dragon Council.
 The day you would be summoned to fulfill your duties and become a dragon of the council.
 They have called upon you to form an army against a great enemy.
 I grant your request to leave Mila, the safety of Lenagard and Mika Tsuki’s protected lands.”
 Queen Esmir announced.

 “A great enemy?
 Is it Arajuan?
 Me raise an army?
 You are kidding right?”
-Ayana inquired shocked.
+Anika balked.

 She tried hard to hold her emotions, but this was more than what she expected.

-“I do not kid.
+“I do not jest.
 It is ridiculous to joke about serious matters.
 Our world is at war with an enemy greater than Arajuan.
-He is an enemy whose name is little known but whose evil causes our hiding.
-He is Emperor Gori, and he is master of Arajuan, he is our true enemy.
-You might very well be the last hope for us, for the dragons.
+His name is little known but whose evil causes our hiding.
+He is the Emperor Gori, and master of Arajuan.
+This is our true enemy.
+You might be the last hope for us, for the dragons.
 It is believed Gori fears you.” the queen answered.
-“You are to seek out Master Wong he will instruct you further on these matters.”
+“You are to seek Master Wong, he will instruct you further on these matters.”

 “Wait!
 What makes you think I can do anything?
 I am just a teenage girl!
-You must be kidding,” She panicked, “There must be someone else, someone who is of a wiser age than me.”
+You can’t be serious,” She panicked, “There must be someone else, someone of wiser age than me.”

 “No one else, just you.
 This is your destiny BlackHeart, besides age is no mark of wisdom.
-Tarnink see that she stays safe and Ayana try to relax I have faith in your ability,” Queen Esmir crooned.
+Tarnink, see that she stays safe.
+Anika, try to relax I have faith in your ability,” Queen Esmir crooned.

-“Relax, relax,” Ayana exhaled, “I will try, but how can one relax at a time like this.”
+“Relax, relax,” Anika exhaled, “I will try, but how can one relax at a time like this.”

-Tarnink gave an amused grin as he rested a hand on Ayana’s shoulder.
+Tarnink gave an amused grin as he rested a hand on Anika’s shoulder.

 Queen Esmir chuckled, “I am sure you will”

-She glided back to her throne as Tarnink placed his helmet on and straightened his armor.
+She stepped back to her throne as Tarnink placed his helmet on and straightened his armor.
 He placed his green jacket in his travel pack.

-The damage to the leather made Ayana wonder if he had seen battle.
+The damage to the leather made Anika wonder if he had seen battle.
 He wasn’t wearing his ambassador armor.
-She sighed to break tension she had built back up inside.
+She sighed to break the tension she had built back up inside.

 “Tarnink, can I ask you something, sir?”